yoksel/svg-fallback/README.md

 ## Release History

+0.2.1 — Plugin find unclosed tags and close it.
+From now you can set particular folder from set using param `folder`.

 0.2.0 — Universal fallback is added.
 Works for Android 2.x, Opera Mini, IE8.
 Fix preview for old browsers.

 0.1.38 — Fix creating file modifications with hex colors